WSL

 Installing Build Tools and Valgrind

-Once you have setup Ubuntu, log into it and run the following two commands to install the build tools (g++, make, etc...) and valgrind:
+When that is done, run these two commands to install the build tools (g++, make, etc...) and valgrind:

 sudo apt install build-essential